Robotic Home Video System

 Dokumat 500’s decisions are based on random, combined with a minimal knowledge about its surrounding space.
 The camera just serves as recording device and it is not connected to the hardware which controls the robot’s behaviour.
 An electronic evaluation of the camera picture does not take place.
 The robot is blind, indeed.

-The following video is filmed at the Royrobotiks workshop.
-Planned as a test, it is the very first documentary the robot has filmed.
+The following video is filmed in my workshop.
+Planned as a test, it is the very first documentary that the robot has filmed.

 While there is no image recognition involved, the robot also does not recognize any coherence in the sequence it films.
 But the human viewer links, due to his conditioning, the individual takes in the finished film.
 A person who watches those videos will discover inspiring sequences and bizarre plots.
 Recurring motives run like a thread through the video documentary.
 By the robot’s random control, it produces unexpected sequences and also predictable ones.
 Occasionally, it composes its pictures in completely conventional ways, sometimes it deviates from our viewing habits.
 Often, things in the background seem to interest it much more, than the obvious.
 It directs the attention of the spectator on things, where humans usually don’t take the time to view it, or on situations, where we would not have the necessary boldness for an insistent observation.